acastroaraujo/rawrr/README.md

 <img src="rawr.jpg" width="40%" />

-This package calls a limited subset of Reddit’s API in order to gather information on threads, subreddits, and users.
+This package gives you access to Reddit’s API in order to gather information on *threads*, *subreddits*, and *users.*

 Under the hood, it calls Python’s [**PRAW**](https://praw.readthedocs.io/) library via the